The Needles Rock Climbing

 |GPS:||36.12, -118.508 Google Map · Climbing Area Map|

 - Campfires, without a permit from the USFS, are ILLEGAL.
-You will be cited!
+You'll be cited!

 - When driving to the campground, or passing it en route to the trailhead, please be courteous by SLOWING DOWN as you approach.
 Vehicles tend to kick up a lot of dust along the road here which blows onto those who are camping.